Vyral/base-template/_posts/2022-03-31-tulsa-looks-good-on-revitalize-t-town.md

 **Our business is helping people with their homeownership, and your purpose is the same; you just go about it in a different way.
 What is your ultimate goal?&nbsp;**

 Our goal is simply to keep people in their homes.
-Just like with most families, these families’ biggest assets are their houses.
+Just like with most people, these families’ biggest assets are their houses.
 Many of them inherited their places, so they might not know everything that goes into maintaining their property.
 If we can help them get started and educate them, we can keep them in their homes and improve their neighborhoods.&nbsp;

 **So if people want to help you help our community, where can they find you and donate?&nbsp;**